Sanctus-Fortis/CS260/notes.md

 ### Challenges
 The Simon practice set me up really well for porting my server over and I didn't have any serious issues.
 There was some trouble with implementing the new nav which resulted in the removal of the home page.

+## React Service / DB
+Because my application relies heavily on database functionality to work I'm doing this and the db part of the project at the same time.
+It just wouldn't make sense otherwise.

+The application is an rpg character building tool that lets you select your class, race, ability scores, and proficiencies and calculate damage values as well as damage and mana modifiers.
+Races, classes, abilities, proficiencies, weapons, and armor are stored in the database in their own tables.
+Each entry has associated information needed for that weapons calculations meaning that adding a new weapon is as simple as adding an entry to the database for that weapon.

+### Notable Changes
+- Login and Registration work now
+- The Builder page is fully functional and you can play with it to your heart's content.
+- Session tokens are stored in local storage.
+This is insecure but I'm not messing with it until I get going on the next phase.
+- As of now the leaderboard page is still there but I will probably scrap it by the next phase.

+### What's next
+For the WebSocket phase I'm planning to add a chatbox to the build app that lets people communicate about builds.
+Users will of course have to be signed in since they can't access the build tool without being signed in anyways.

+### Challenges
+Oh my did I have challenges.
+Because I skipped ahead (assuming prior knowledge from other web dev classes would be enough) I missed some of the instruction and information that I needed.
+I met with the professor after my first big roadblock and we were able to get the project sorted out.
+I'm reading ahead now so I don't make the same mistake again.